ergo-services/ergo/docs/extra-library/actors/metrics.md

 **Memory metrics** - Heap allocation and actual memory used.
 Actor systems can accumulate small allocations across thousands of processes.
 Memory metrics help identify whether garbage collection keeps pace with allocation.

 **Network metrics** - For distributed Ergo clusters, tracking bytes and messages flowing between nodes reveals network bottlenecks, routing inefficiencies, or failing connections.
+Connection churn counters and per-acceptor handshake error rates detect network instability in static clusters where connection state should be stable between deploys.

+**Delivery error metrics** - Message delivery can fail for local reasons (target process unknown, terminated, or mailbox full) and remote reasons (connection failure).
+Separate counters for Send and Call errors, split by local and remote, help distinguish between overloaded processes and network problems.

 **Event metrics** - For pub/sub events, tracking which events have the most subscribers, which generate the most delivery load, and which are wasteful (publishing into the void or registered but unused).
 These reveal whether your event-driven architecture is efficient or accumulating overhead.
 See [Events](../../basics/events.md) for the pub/sub model and [Pub/Sub Internals](../../advanced/pub-sub-internals.md) for the shared subscription optimization that affects how delivery counters work.